UK flag

 Series Land Rover (UK/Europe)

-Serving the Series I, Series II, Series III and other Land Rover communities worldwide.
+Serving the Land Rover Series I, Series II and Series III communities worldwide.

 EU flag